 Trupanion does not cover exam fees, wellness care, and pre-existing conditions.

-Petsecure is one of the oldest pet insurance companies in Canada.
+Petsecure is one of the best pet insurance companies in Canada.
 It was founded in 1989.

 It offers four levels of insurance with coverage ranging from $1,000 to unlimited.
 The unlimited plan (Secure 4) also includes wellness coverage.